 (A) provides a home health service; and

-(B) is certified by an official of the Department of Health and Human Services as in compliance with conditions of participation in Social Security Act, Title XVIII (42 United States Code (USC) §1395 et seq.).
+(B) is certified by an official of the U.S. Department of Health and Human Services as in compliance with Medicare conditions of participation in 42 United States Code, Chapter 7, Subchapter XVIII.

-(23) Certified home health services--Home health services that are provided by a certified agency.
+(24) Certified home health services--Home health services that are provided by a certified agency.